 "I assume the only people who need a Doritos speed dial are stoned."

 There was a second part to the question -- Is the Dash button small enough to attach to a lighter?
 (And seven other Amazon users voted this question "helpful".)
-But delightfully, another stoner then showed up to supply the answer: no. It's definitely not small enough to attach your lighter to it.
+But delightfully, another stoner then showed up to supply the answer: no. It's definitely not small enough to attach to your lighter.

 Their definitive pothead opinion about Amazon's Doritos-buying Dash button?